 We recognize that visiting a new church can be intimidating; hopefully the answers to these questions will help make your visit easy and enjoyable.
-In each service we have members of our greeting team and staff available to answer any questions and help in any way needed.
+In our Worship service we have members of our greeting team and staff available to answer any questions and help in any way needed.

 - 1. Can I meet the Pastor?

-At the close of both worship services our Pastor will be at the back of the worship center to meet and visit with all those in attendance.
-Most Sunday’s you can also find him greeting guest before both of our worship services in the foyer or in the worship center.
+At the close of our worship services our Pastor will be at the back of the worship center to meet and visit with all those in attendance.
+Most Sunday’s you can also find him greeting guest before our worship service in the foyer or in the worship center.
 He would love to meet you.

 Due to the restrictive time on Sunday’s if you would like to have a more comprehensive visit with Pastor Rusty or any of our other staff, please call the church office and schedule an appointment (828) 295-7715.
 We would love to meet with you personally to answer any questions you might have about our church and its ministries, or just to visit and get acquainted.
 You can also contact any staff member by email and you will receive a prompt response.